better-internet/radworks-docs/docs/using-radicle/tracking-and-viewing.md

 Adding a peer as a remote automatically tracks their view of your project, subscribing you to any updates they push to their branches as well as any patches they might have.
 It's important to note that these changes may not instantly appear.
-We rely on the connectedness of the network to ensure you hear about the changes from a peer you track.
-Eventually we want to introduce automatic subscribing to any patches that might be available by others to your project.
-Until then, you'll have to manage remotes manually.
+We rely on the connectedness of the network to ensure you see the changes from a contributor.

-If you are having trouble adding another peer as a remote, see our [FAQ][fq].
+If you are having trouble adding peer as a remote, see our [FAQ][fq].

 <!-- TODO: Should we add a section here about viewing patches or is this in the next section? -->